-When my husband and I had kids, we noticed that for our kids, the excitement of Christmas morning was in opening a present and then playing with it.
+When my husband and I had kids, we noticed that for our kids, the excitement of Christmas morning was in opening a present and then playing with the item they just received.
 In fact, we noticed our little ones actually got fatigued opening their presents and waiting for others to open theirs.

 So, slowly, a new tradition was born.
-Now, we open our presents slowly over the 12 days of Christmas.
+Now, we open one gift a day for the 12 days of Christmas.

 What We Do On Christmas Day